glegoux/jekyll-tech-blog/_posts/2019-07-14-geo-location-of-request-path.md

 ---
-title: Geo-location of request path
+title: "Geo-location of request path"
-description: How to know for which routers a HTTP request browses?
+description: "How to know for which routers a HTTP request browses?"
 authors: ["glegoux"]
 time_reading_minutes: 5
-category: Web
+category: "Web"
 tags: ["Internet", "Network"]
 ---